Are job-seekers hitting snooze on your boring job ads?

 Make it a conversation

 Humanise your language and move away from corp-speak.
-Write in the first-person narrative only.
-Ditch the eye-ball-gaging ‘Corporation X is seeking…’ and write to the person instead, ‘We’re after a…’.
+Write in the second-person narrative.
+Ditch the eye-ball-gauging third-person ‘Corporation X is seeking…’ and write to the person instead, ‘We’re after a…’.
 We.
 Our.
 You.

 Write with a distinct employer brand voice